daoyuanedu/couponsys/test/models/README.md

 * should not be able to save a non-final-orderValue couponOrder to the db
 * should read an exiting couponOrder from the db
 * should failed to save conponOrders with same orderID
-* should be able to save conponOrders with same CouponID
+* should be able to save conponOrders with same couponID
+* should be able to save conponOrders with null orderName
+* should find all the couponOrders under a couponId

 ```
 New & TODO
 ```